 Serologic titer testing period:

 For foreign-vaccinated dogs receiving their primary (first) rabies vaccination, the titer must be drawn at least 30 days after vaccination.
 Drawing a titer too early will likely result in a failed test.
 A passing test result immediately after primary vaccination could indicate past unrecognized vaccination, past rabies exposure, or current rabies disease.
-For foreign-vaccinated dogs receiving a booster rabies vaccination, serum may be collected immediately following booster vaccination for rabies antibody detection as long as no lapse in vaccine coverage has occurred.
+For foreign-vaccinated dogs receiving a booster rabies vaccination, serum may be collected immediately following a booster vaccination for rabies antibody detection as long as no lapse in vaccine coverage has occurred.
 Anamnestic (memory) immune response to rabies vaccine is expected to be robust within 5 days but can be earlier.
 Many dogs with a past history of adequate vaccination will still have detectable rabies antibody at the time of booster.
 Titers must be drawn during the time in which the dog is considered up to date with their rabies vaccination.
 If rabies vaccination has lapsed, they will require a booster and blood sample collection for serological testing at least 30 days after revaccination.

 Serologic titer result validity:

 Serologic titer results remain valid for the entire life of the dog as long as the dog’s rabies vaccination coverage does not lapse.
 If a dog’s rabies vaccine expires before the dog is re-vaccinated, CDC will require the dog have another titer completed to be eligible for entry into the United States.
 CDC defines a passing or adequate antibody titer as a titer that is ≥0.5 IU/mL.
 Dogs that fail to achieve a rabies neutralizing antibody titer of 0.5 IU/mL must be re-vaccinated and have their titer redrawn after re-vaccination.
-It is recommended to wait at least 14 days between
+It is recommended to wait at least 14 days between re-vaccination and titer collection.

 Serologic titer waiting period: